 What Are Catch-Up Contributions?

-A catch-up contribution is a retirement savings contribution that allows people age 50 or older to make additional contributions to their 401(k) accounts and/or individual retirement accounts (IRAs) after they reach annual contribution limits established by the IRS.
+A catch-up contribution is a retirement savings contribution that allows people age 50 or older to alter their retirement plan and make additional contributions to their 401(k) accounts and/or individual retirement accounts (IRAs) after they reach annual contribution limits established by the IRS.

 A 401(k) is a savings and investing plan offered by employers that gives employees a tax break on money they put away for retirement.
 Contributions are automatically withdrawn from your paycheck and invested in the funds you select before the IRS takes their share, which magnifies the dollars you save.
 Another benefit these pretax contributions provide is their ability to lower your total taxable income for the year.